google-deepmind/penzai/docs/guides/howto_reference.md

-# How-To Guide - Common Tasks
+# Guide - Common Tasks

-This notebook is a guide to accomplishing a variety of tasks with Penzai, using the new (currently experimental) V2 NN API.
+This notebook is a guide to accomplishing a variety of tasks with Penzai, using the new V2 NN API.

-For this guide, we assume you have imported the experimental V2 version of the `pz` alias namespace:
+For this guide, we assume you have imported the `pz` alias namespace:
 ```
 from penzai import pz
 ```

 ## Visualization

-This is a short overview of some of Penzai's visualization tools.
-For more, see the tutorials on [pretty printing](../notebooks/treescope_prettyprinting.ipynb) and [array visualization](../notebooks/treescope_arrayviz.ipynb).
+The Treescope pretty-printer has moved to a separate package.
+This is a short overview of how to use it; see the [Treescope documentation](https://treescope.readthedocs.io/en/stable/) for more details.

 ### Setting up pretty-printing
-When using Penzai in IPython notebooks, it's recommended to set up Penzai's pretty-printer as the default pretty-printer and turn on array autovisualization.
+When using Penzai in IPython notebooks, it's recommended to set up Treescope as the default pretty-printer and turn on array autovisualization.
 You can do this by running

 ```
-pz.ts.basic_interactive_setup()
+import treescope
+treescope.basic_interactive_setup(autovisualize_arrays=True)
 ```

-Alternatively, you can instead pretty-print specific objects using `pz.show(...)`.
+Alternatively, you can instead pretty-print specific objects using `treescope.show(...)`.

 ### Manually vizualizing arrays
 Automatic visualization truncates large arrays to avoid showing visualizations that are too large.
-You can manually render specific arrays using `pz.ts.render_array`, which will show the full array data, and also allows you to customize axis labels or add annotations for particular values.
+You can manually render specific arrays using `treescope.render_array`, which will show the full array data, and also allows you to customize axis labels or add annotations for particular values.

 ----------------------------
 ## Using Named Axes